Katzenbiber/osu_keypad/readme.md

 ### Flashing with this qmk firmware already installed:
 1. run `qmk flash -kb osu_keypad -km default`
 2. wait until it says `Waiting for USB serial port - reset your controller now`
-3. press all buttons at the same time to get into the bootloader
+3. press the side button quickly 5 times to get into the bootloader

 ### Flash original firmware
 Unfortunatly qmk doesn't allow for accessing the bootloader by opening an exposed serial port.
 As such flashing with the Arduino IDE doesn't work.
 Thus we will use the Arduino IDE to compile the code, and flash it with AVRdude.